gurmitteotia/guflow/README.md

 You can implement the above workflow using SWF activities with same ease.
 You can also mix activities, lambdas or timers in a workflow.

-To understand the scheduling of lambda functions, activities and timers in a workflow, please read about [Delflow algorithm](https://github.com/gurmitteotia/guflow/wiki/Deflow-algorithm) and [workflow branches](https://github.com/gurmitteotia/guflow/wiki/Execution-branches).
+To understand the scheduling of lambda functions, activities, child workflows and timers in a workflow, please read about [Delflow algorithm](https://github.com/gurmitteotia/guflow/wiki/Deflow-algorithm) and [workflow branches](https://github.com/gurmitteotia/guflow/wiki/Execution-branches).
 Default implementation will good enough for majority of complex scenarios, however you have flexibility to customize every aspect of it.

+You can find details about all supported workflow actions [here](https://github.com/gurmitteotia/guflow/wiki/Workflow-actions).

 **Features in pipeline:** Please look at [project board](https://github.com/gurmitteotia/guflow/projects/1) to see what is is coming next.
+If you want some feature to be included in Guflow library or something is not working for you please file an [issue](https://github.com/gurmitteotia/guflow/issues).
+Your ideas, suggestion and collorbation will greatly help this library and its users.

 ### Documentation
 Guflow is supported by [tutorial](https://github.com/gurmitteotia/guflow/wiki/Tutorial), [documentation](https://github.com/gurmitteotia/guflow/wiki) and [samples](https://github.com/gurmitteotia/guflow-samples) to get you started easily.